GovInTheOpen/GitBook-Documents/waze-ccp-processor.md

 * Good to get leadership/mayoral buy-in, business intelligence cases

-_Technical: _A open source mapping platform \(OpenStreetMap base layer with Leaflet.js\) that has selectors that can pass XHR data into the API query string and return a clickable GeoJSON overlay of current or past conditions, running serverless to spin up only on demand.
+_Technical_: A open source mapping platform \(OpenStreetMap base layer with Leaflet.js\) that has selectors that can pass XHR data into the API query string and return a clickable GeoJSON overlay of current or past conditions, running serverless to spin up only on demand.
 Allow JSON data export from map view \(eg, API call\).

 ### 4\) Traffic Study Tool